YinHK-gameDev/unity-learn/ai/UnityEngine.AIModule/Navigation and Pathfinding/README.md

 The default accuracy is set so that there are 3 voxels per agent radius, that is, the whole agent width is 6 voxels.
 This is a good trade off between accuracy and bake speed.
 Halving the voxel size will increase the memory usage by 4x and it will take 4x longer to build the scene.

 > Generally you should not need to adjust the voxel size, there are two scenarios where this might be necessary: building a smaller agent radius, or more accurate NavMesh.

+#### Smaller Agent Radius

+When you bake for an artificially smaller agent radius, the NavMesh bake system will also reduce the voxel size.
+If your other agent dimensions stays the same, it may not be necessary to increase the NavMesh build resolution.

+The easiest way to do that is as follows:

+1. Set the Agent Radius to the real agent radius.
+2. Turn on the Manual Voxel Size, this will take the current voxel size and “freeze it”.
+3. Set the artificially smaller Agent Radius, since you have checked on the Manual Voxel Size the voxel size will not change.

+#### More Accurate NavMesh
+If your level has a lot of tight spots, you may want to increase the accuracy by making the voxel smaller.
+The label under the Voxel Size shows the relation between the voxel size and Agent Radius.
+A good range is something between 2–8, going further than that generally results really long build times.

+When you intentionally build tight corridors in your game, please note that you should leave at least 4 * voxelSize clearance in addition to the agent radius, especially if the corridors are at angles.

+If you need smaller corridors than the NavMesh baking can support, please consider using OffMesh Links.
+These have the additional benefit that you can detect when they are being used and can, for example, play a specific animation.

 https://docs.unity3d.com/Manual/nav-AdvancedSettings.html